Monday, January 16, 2023

 2 Garlic cloves minced

-3 Cups water or vegetable broth
+3 Cups vegetable broth

 1 Tsp.
 Meyer lemon or lemon zest

-2 Tbsp.
-Meyer lemon or lemon juice
+1/4 Fresh Meyer lemon or lemon juice

 1 Tsp.
 Italian herbs (dried or fresh)